mjdamgaard/UP-Web-Project/README.md

 ### Semantically structured comment sections

-Comments are also implemented as "resources" in the system, which means that these can also be rated and grouped into categories in the same way as other resources.
+Comments are also implemented as "resources" in the system, which means that these can be rated and grouped into categories in the same way as other resources.
 In particular, this means that comment sections can be structured into categories and subcategories as well.

 So suppose for example that you have just watched a video, or read an article or a post, and you have a specific question that you want to ask about it.
 With conventional comment sections, you would then often have to scroll past a great amount of comments before you find what you are looking for (or give up).